Sacral and Throat Chakras

 The Sacral and Throat Chakras aka Shock-rahs *

 Your second chakra, the Sacral and fifth, the Throat (5th) chakra go hand in hand.
-The throat communicates from the spiritual point of view and the sacral is earth-bound, limited as that is, it’s the center of creativity and birth – the birth of new ideas and human beings.
-Together, 2 and 5 birth a creation and the manifestation of it.
-Together bring imagination, creative inspiration into being into the physical environment in order to share it with others.
+The throat communicates from your spiritual point of view and the sacral is earth-bound, limited as that is it’s the center of creativity and birth – the birth of new ideas and human beings.
+Together, 2 and 5 birth a creation or creative idea and the manifestation of it.
+Together they bring imagination and creative inspiration into being in the physical environment in order to share it with others.

 Your sacral and throat shock-rahs work in harmony making partnerships that foster the birthing of ideas (sacral) and bringing them to life (throat).